Emergency Food and Shelter Program Grant

 A Local Board consisting of local representatives of the national organizations participating in the program and other local representatives determine how the funds are allocated to local agencies.

-Local agencies chosen to receive funds must: 1) be private voluntary non-profits or units of government, 2) eligible to receive Federal funds, 3) have a recognized accounting system, 4) practice nondiscrimination, 5) demonstrated capability to deliver services, and 6) if a private voluntary organization, have an unpaid board.
+Local agencies chosen to receive funds must: 1) be private voluntary non-profits or units of government, 2) eligible to receive Federal funds, 3) have a recognized accounting system, 4) practice nondiscrimination, 5) demonstrate capability to deliver services, and 6) if a private voluntary organization, have an unpaid board.
 Qualifying agencies are urged to apply; previously funded or new to the process.